Act Quickly. Here is how to remove spray paint without damaging your things:

 - What removes spray paint from plastic?
 We have a post for removing all kinds of paint from plastic.
 It’s tricky because plastic also dissolves!

 Need to paint over a big mess?
-Read about primers for all situations.
+Read about primers and the number of coats for all situations.

-Tip: You can get a lot more pressure as you rub/scrape paint to remove it if you cover a stiff scraper with a rag: you get more pressure than with your finger, yet don’t create scratches.
+Wiping Tip: You can get a lot more pressure as you rub/scrape paint to remove it if you cover a stiff scraper with a rag: you get more pressure than with your finger, yet don’t create scratches.
 As your rag gets soiled, move it to expose clean cloth, and repeat.
-See this video.
+See my video at the very bottom.

-If you can handle a great tool at under a hundred bucks, grab the pressure washer of your dreams that you will never regret buying.
+Other main tip: If you can handle a great tool at under a hundred bucks, grab the pressure washer of your dreams (pictured at the top of this page) that you will never regret buying.

-We prep for re-painting with a variable speed grinder , a rotary sander: this removes the paint along with some of the substrate.
-Get the backing pad backing pad which accepts any velcro sanding pad: these are assorted with great reviews.
+We prep for re-painting with a variable speed grinder (shown): this removes the paint along with some of the substrate, but it’s not catastrophic and leaves you a fresh start.
+Use it with the paint removal pad (also shown).

 Did we miss any?
 Let us know in the comments and we’ll get right back to you.
 Thanks.

-Contains: TOLUENE, XYLENE AND ACETONE.
+Example: “Contains TOLUENE, XYLENE AND ACETONE.
 Vapor harmful.
 May affect the brain or nervous system causing dizziness, headache or nausea.
-Causes eye, skin, nose and throat irritation.
+Causes eye, skin, nose and throat irritation.”

 How to I.D.
 Paint

-Dip a cloth or even a paper towel into a small amount of acetone (rubbing alcohol works slower).
+Dip a cloth or even a paper towel into a small amount of acetone (or rubbing alcohol which works slower).
 If the paint turns gooey, it is a latex-based paint and you can proceed by painting over the surface with any type of paint.
-We always hit old paint with medium sandpaper first.
+If it’s oil, just hit it with medium sandpaper first to create bonding.
+If you don’t, it will flake off with just a fingernail…then you are removing all the paint and starting over, like John and Yoko.

 How to Touch-Up Paint In 4 Steps (mostly deals with walls, but gives some tips)